anisul-Islam/react-documentation-master/README.md

 ### 1.2 Why React?

-- It helps us to create reusable components (small and isloated pieces of code using html, css, js)
+- It helps us to create reusable components (small and isloated pieces of code using html, css, js).
+It helps us to render UI.
+Think about youtube's website.
 - Single Page Application (SPA) allows us to render as much as we need for reducing unnecessary rendering such as loading navbar, footer etc. in all the pages
 - think about html tag and creating your own tag with react
-- Load fast - Why React.js is faster? - virtual DOM
+- Load fast - Why React.js is faster? - virtual DOM compares with previous states
 - Allows us to use external plugin
 - Example of React app - facebook, twitter, airbnb, netflix
-- competitor - Angular (more full-fledged / developed no need 3rd party library just like react-router-dom)
+- competitor - Vue.js, Angular (more full-fledged / developed no need 3rd party library just like react-router-dom)

 ## [2.
 Environment setup](https://youtu.be/4wjI8fh77GM)

 - VSCode
 - node.js (Download LTS: Long Term Support one)
   (npm is included in node.js by default)
-- React Developer tools
+- React Developer tools extention for google, firefox, edge
 - Extension: ES7 react, JS JSX snippets + “editior.snipperSuggestions”: “top”, react developer tools, material theme, setup eslint and prettier

 ## [3.
 First react app](https://youtu.be/2Ec3h0z51aI)